sib-swiss/containers-introduction-training/docs/course_material/apptainer.md

     This will result in a file called `ubuntu-figlet_v3.sif`

 !!! note
-    If you weren't able to push the image in the previous exercises to your docker hub, you can use `geertvangeest` as username to pull the image.
+    If you weren't able to push the image in the previous exercises to your Docker Hub, you can use `geertvangeest` as username to pull the image.

 ### Executing an image